A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

-In our model, the evolution of the scale factor is given by Eq. (\ref{g6}).
-For $a_1=0$, we obtain the same equation as in the $\Lambda$CDM model (slightly generalized to account for a non-zero value of $\alpha$) where the contributions of matter and dark energy are added individually \cite{bt}.
+In our model, the evolution of the scale factor is given by Equation~(\ref{g6}).
+For $a_1=0$, we obtain the same equation as in the $\Lambda$CDM model (slightly generalized to account for a possibly non-zero value of $\alpha$) where the contributions of matter and dark energy are added individually \cite{bt}.
 However, the $\Lambda$CDM model does not describe the phase of early inflation and presents a singularity at $t=0$ (Big Bang).
-For $a_1\neq 0$, we obtain a generalized model which does not presents a primordial singularity and which displays a phase of early inflation.
-In this model, the universe always existed in the past but, for $t<0$, it has a very small radius, smaller than the Planck length.\footnote{As already stated in Sec. \ref{sec_early}, our model certainly breaks down in this period since it does not take quantum fluctuations into account.
+For $a_1\neq 0$, we obtain a generalized model which does not present a primordial singularity and which displays a phase of early inflation.
+In this model, the universe always existed in the past but, for $t<0$, it has a very small radius, smaller than the Planck length [Note 9: Our semi-classical model certainly breaks down in this period since it does not take quantum fluctuations into account.
 The Planck era may not be described in terms of an equation of state $p(\rho)$, or even in terms of the Einstein equations, as we have assumed.
 It probably requires the development of a theory of quantum gravity that does not exist for the moment.
-An interesting description of the early inflation has been given by Monerat {\it et al.} \cite{monerat} in terms of a quantized model based on a simplified Wheeler-DeWitt equation.
-In that model, a quantum tunneling process explains the birth of the universe with a well defined size after tunneling.
-Therefore, other inflationary scenarios are possible in addition to the one based on the generalized equation of state (\ref{g1}).} At $t=0$, it undergoes an inflationary expansion in a very short lapse of time of the order of the Planck time.
-For $t\gg t_P$, this model gives the same results as the $\Lambda$CDM model [see Eq. (\ref{g20})]: the universe first undergoes an algebraic expansion in the $\alpha$-era, then an exponential expansion (second inflation) in the dark energy era.
+An interesting description of the early inflation has been given by Monerat \emph{et al}. \cite{monerat} in terms of a quantized model based on a simplified Wheeler-DeWitt (WdW) equation.
+In that model, a quantum tunneling process explains the birth of the universe with a well defined size after tunneling.].
+At~$t=0$, it undergoes an inflationary expansion in a very short lapse of time of the order of the Planck time.
+For~$t\gg t_P$, this model gives the same results as the $\Lambda$CDM model (see Equation~(\ref{g20})): the universe first undergoes an algebraic expansion in the $\alpha$-era, then an exponential expansion (late inflation) in the dark energy era.
 A nice feature of this model is its simplicity since it incorporates a phase of early inflation in a very simple manner.
-We just have to add a term $+(a_1/a_0)^{3(1+\alpha)}$ in the standard equation (\ref{g20}) of the $\Lambda$CDM model.
-Therefore, the modification implied by Eq. (\ref{g6}) to describe the early inflation is very natural.
-On the other hand, this model gives the same results in the late universe as the standard model, so this does not bring any modification to the usual equation (\ref{g20}).
-Therefore, our simple model completes the standard $\Lambda$CDM model by incorporating the phase of early inflation in a natural manner.
-This is an interest of this description since the standard model gives results that agree with observations at late times.
+We just have to add a term $+(a_1/a_0)^{3(1+\alpha)}$ in the standard Equation (\ref{g20}) of the $\Lambda$CDM model.
+This term has the effect of a small scale cut-off.
+Therefore, the modification implied by Equation~(\ref{g6}) to describe the early inflation is very natural.
+On the other hand, this model gives the same results in the late universe as the standard $\Lambda$CDM model, so this does not bring any modification to the usual Equation (\ref{g20}).
+Therefore, our model completes the standard $\Lambda$CDM model by incorporating the phase of early inflation in a natural manner.
+This is an interest of this description since the standard $\Lambda$CDM model gives results that agree with the observations after the Planck era.